grkrajewski/foodpairing-frontend/README.md

 - frontend layer performed with Vaadin framework (link below).

 Main technologies, which were used:
-Java, Spring Boot, Hibernate, Spring WEB, JUnit5, Mockito, MySQL, Vaadin.
+Java 11, Spring Boot, Hibernate, Spring WEB, JUnit5, Mockito, MySQL, Vaadin.

 All endpoints were tested either with using Postman and with the help of frontend layer, which was made with the usage of Vaadin.
 Frontend part was created only to show the functionality and to support backend testing.